iniyanbala/movie-ratings-sql-project/README.md

 - LIMIT and subqueries

 ##  Key Insights
+- The Dark Knight is the highest rated movie

-- Drama and Documentary have the highest average ratings
+- Movies with genre of Animation, Drama and Fantasy have the highest average ratings
-- Action is the most frequent genre in the top 100 rated movies
+- AAction,Adventure,Sci-Fi is the most frequent genre in the top 100 rated movies
-- Movie releases peaked in the early 2000s
+- Movie releases have been increasing and 2016 has the highest movies released

 ##  Dataset
-Source: [IMDb Movie Dataset on Kaggle][https://www.kaggle.com/datasets/PromptCloudHQ/imdb-data]
+Source: [IMDb Movie Dataset on Kaggle][https://www.kaggle.com/datasets/PromptCloudHQ/imdb-data] Dataset used: `IMDB-Movie-Data.csv` (from the *movie-ratings-imdb* folder)

 ##  Tools Used

-- SQL (Kaggle Notebook or local database)
+- SQL via Kaggle Notebook
 - GitHub for documentation
+- Python with SQLite and Pandas

+## Screenshots

+To demonstrate the queries working in practice, screenshots from the Kaggle notebook are included in the `screenshots/` folder.

+Example screenshots:
+- SQL queries and their results (e.g. top 10 rated movies)
+- Data loaded into SQLite

 ##  Author